bottlerocket-os/bottlerocket/variants/README.md

 This variant is compatible with Kubernetes 1.27, 1.28, and 1.29 clusters.

+### aws-k8s-1.28: Kubernetes 1.28 node

+The [aws-k8s-1.28](aws-k8s-1.28/Cargo.toml) variant includes the packages needed to run a Kubernetes node in AWS.
+It supports self-hosted clusters and clusters managed by [EKS](https://aws.amazon.com/eks/).

+This variant is compatible with Kubernetes 1.28, 1.29, and 1.30 clusters.

 ### aws-k8s-1.27-nvidia: Kubernetes 1.27 NVIDIA node

 The [aws-k8s-1.27-nvidia](aws-k8s-1.27-nvidia/Cargo.toml) variant includes the packages needed to run a Kubernetes node in AWS.